KeaneGames/AdvancedSceneSearch/README.md

 Ever have an object in your scene with one awkward setting on and you have to go through every object to find it?
-Or say you want to find every UI text using a specific font?

 Or even, all the objects with exactly 5 audiosources, a mesh renderer, and the word HACK in the name?

 Well, this tool should solve your problems!